 It is the employer’s responsibility to inform employees of their rights under the FMLA, and an employer’s failure to do so is a violation of the FMLA.
 Employers may not interfere with an employee’s attempt to utilize FMLA leave or otherwise exercise their rights under the FMLA.
 Interference with an employee’s FMLA rights includes: refusing to authorize FMLA leave for an eligible employee, discouraging an employee from taking FMLA leave, manipulating an employee’s schedule to avoid FMLA eligibility, or counting FMLA leave under “no-fault” attendance policies.

 Similarly, employers may not retaliate against employees for taking FMLA leave.
 Retaliation involves using an employee’s request for or use of FMLA leave as a negative factor in employment actions, such as hiring, promotions, disciplinary actions, or termination.

 The employment discrimination attorneys at The Harman Firm, LLP, have extensive experience advocating for employees whose FMLA rights have been violated.
 If you believe that your employer has interfered with your use of FMLA leave or retaliated against you for taking FMLA leave, contact The Harman Firm, LLP.

-For more information on the FMLA, please click the following link for the FMLA website:
+For more information on the FMLA, please click here for the FMLA website.